FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Related Work

-Frequency-guided representations and conditioning methods have been actively explored to enhance the modeling of task-relevant frequency components, which are essential for preserving fine details in low-level vision tasks~\cite{li2023multi, wang2024frequency}.
+\textbf{Frequency-Guided Representations and Conditioning.} Frequency-guided representations and conditioning methods have been actively explored to enhance the modeling of task-relevant frequency components, which are essential for preserving fine details in low-level vision tasks~\cite{li2023multi, wang2024frequency}.
 For example, Local Texture Estimator for Implicit Representation Function (LTE)~\cite{lee2022local} employs dedicated modules composed of convolutional neural networks (CNN)~\cite{krizhevsky2012imagenet} and fully connected (FC) layers~\cite{basha2020impact} to separately estimate key frequency components, such as amplitude, frequency, and phase, allowing the network to infer dominant frequencies and the corresponding Fourier coefficients.

 In parallel, the Local Implicit Wavelet Transformer (LIWT)~\cite{duan2024local} leverages DWT to decompose input features into low- and high-frequency components, which are further refined to enhance frequency-aware representation.
-More recently, Zhao et al. (2025) introduce a method that adaptively places local wavelet bases at high-frequency regions, enabling efficient encoding of fine details~\cite{zhao2025adaptive}.
+More recently, Zhao \etal~\cite{zhao2025adaptive} introduce a method that adaptively places local wavelet bases at high-frequency regions, enabling efficient encoding of fine details.

 Building on this line of research, we propose a novel encoding, WEGE (Sec.~\ref{sec:WEGE}), specifically designed to work with activation functions in INRs.
-Unlike other approaches that rely on additional auxiliary networks, which often result in slow convergence, our method explicitly assigns DWT-based energy scores to each coordinate, enabling region-adaptive frequency selection and improved performance.
+Unlike methods~\cite{lee2022local,duan2024local} that introduce additional auxiliary networks and increase optimization complexity, which hinders fast convergence required for INR settings, our approach leverages a non-parametric DWT-based prior to guide region-adaptive frequency modulation, with the entire WEGE module introducing only 0.1K parameters.